BZoennchen/Pages/_drafts/Information.md

 For example, while within the scientific system meaning is observerd on the basis the true/false-code, the legal system operates on the basis of the legal/illega-code.
 Depending on the system something can have different meanings and there is no hiearchy of meanings.
 In contrary to the existentialist point of view, meaning can be specific for social systems which consists not of humans but of communication.

+*Shannon* defines information as a selection from signals that exist in the external world.
+In his view information is the input into a *system* that selects it.
+He is only concered with transmission thus do not make any statements on the semantic or pragmatic aspects.
+However, we can infer that he would say that messages selected by the recipient are the same for both, the transmitter and the recipient, and that they mean the same to both.
+There is a clear seperation between the message and the system which receives / interprets it.
+This assumption of a transmission of information has persistently been criticised from a humanities and social science angle, and today, especially against the background of a second-order cybernetics, it is no longer tenable in the natural science either.

 ###########